Completing the financial statement

 The fundraising event may also generate revenue that is not considered to be a contribution:

 - if goods or services are offered for sale, the market value of those goods and services sold (for example, if a $100 item is sold for $175, $100 is revenue)

 - the amount paid for goods or services offered for sale for $25 or less

 You may keep anonymous contributions that do not exceed $25 each that are received at a fundraiser (such as those collected by passing the hat or having a tip jar).
 Report the total amount of money received from these donations in Schedule 2 for that fundraiser.

 All other anonymous contributions must be turned over to the clerk.

-Subtract the contribution as paid or payable to the clerk to arrive at the Total for Part II Contributions in Schedule 2.
+You will then subtract the contribution as paid or payable to the clerk to arrive at the Total for Part II Contributions in Schedule 2.

-If your advertising campaign expenses or the contributions you received total more than $10,000 you must have an auditor review your financial statement and provide a report.
+If your campaign expenses or the contributions you received total more than $10,000 you must have an auditor review your financial statement and provide a report.